Strategic Financial Management

 The objective is not aggressive minimization.

-The objective is clarity, defensibility, and strategic positioning.
+It is clarity, defensibility, and strategic positioning.

 Performance intelligence is not reporting.

-It is the system through which leadership understands reality.
+It is how leadership understands reality.

 When intelligence is governed correctly, alignment becomes natural and execution becomes precise.